libesmtp/libESMTP/docs/libesmtp.md

 course, an email program.

-A major difference with clients which are part of a mail transport agent is that libESMTP does not perfrom MX resolution and next-hop determination.
-This is intentional since this is undesirable behaviour in a program that is not an MTA, and may even be detrimental if the client is behind a firewall which blocks access to port 25 on the Internet.
+A major difference with clients which are part of a mail transport agent is that libESMTP does not perfrom MX resolution for next-hop determination.
+This is intentional since MX lookup is undesirable behaviour in a program that is not an MTA, and may even be detrimental if the client is behind a firewall which blocks access to port 25 on the Internet.

 The availability of a reliable, lightweight and thread-safe SMTP client eases the task of coding for software authors thus improving the quality of the